Universities are constantly growing to meet the needs of increasing enrollment and a changing society. The challenge is to do so sustainably.

 To ensure the university adheres to its mission, campus-wide efforts are made to balance space use with NC State’s educational mission and sustainability.
 This balance includes land use — agriculture, industrial, open spaces — conservation and protection of natural areas, restoration and repairing damaged natural areas, stormwater runoff , managing the grounds, and landscape and space utilization.

 What We’re Doing

 Get the latest news about sustainable land use on campus

 Through its master planning process, NC State examines the institution’s impact on the surrounding community and attempts to minimize any detrimental effects.
-Several of the guiding principles in the Physical Master Plan and the Centennial Campus Master Plan illustrate NC State’s commitment to sustainability, a pedestrian-oriented campus, mixed-use activities and open space to encourage communication, design harmony with existing structures and natural systems and efficient, responsible development.
+Several of the guiding principles in the university’s Physical Master Plan illustrate NC State’s commitment to sustainability, a pedestrian-oriented campus, open space and responsible development.